Politics At Work: How To Maintain Team Productivity Despite Opposing Views

 I’m sure neighbors and colleagues in Houston have political differences, but during the aftermath of the storm, none of that mattered.
 There was a common goal—rescue and rebuild—and it brought the best out of people as they worked together and sacrificed for the greater good.

 The workplace should be the same.
-There will always be disagreements on politics and other topics, but when your team has worthwhile goals to pursue and markers to meet, they put aside their differences to collaborate and produce the best results.
-Reframe the focus to the bigger picture, executing on key objectives.
+There will always be disagreements on politics and other topics, but when your team has worthwhile goals for work to pursue and markers to meet, they put aside their differences to collaborate and produce the best results.
+Reframe the focus to the bigger picture, executing on key objectives to bring out optimal employee performance.

 Political discussions aren’t easy, but they can be productive.
 While most of us spend time with like-minded friends, we can’t choose our co-workers.
 For many people, time at work is the only time to engage with people with differing political views.

-It’s easy to form workplace tribes of certain political leanings, but that creates silos that cause just as much tension as heated debates.
-Having conversations with someone who has differing political views with the intent to learn new perspectives can have a positive impact on the work environment and relieve tension.
+It’s easy to form workplace tribes of certain political leanings, but that creates silos that causes a negative attitude in the workplace and just as much tension as heated debates.
+Having conversations with someone who has differing political views with the intent to learn new perspectives can have a positive impact on the work culture and relieve tension.

 Learning how to talk about politics in a productive and empathetic manner can also help with other areas of work.
 There are always difficult work-related discussions such as performance reviews, peer feedback, weekly check-ins, or salary negotiations.
 Handling politics with tact can make other difficult discussions easier.